Kaioga5/bedrock-wiki/docs/blocks/block-components.md

 -   `conditions`: Array - List of conditions where the block can be placed/survive.
 Limited to 64 conditions.
 Each condition is a JSON Object that must contain at least one (and can contain both) of the parameters `allowed_faces` or `block_filter` as shown below.
     -   `allowed_faces`: Array - List of any of the following strings describing which face(s) this block can be placed on: `up`, `down`, `north`, `south`, `east`, `west`, `side`, `all`.
 Limited to 6 faces.
     -   `block_filter`: Array - List of blocks that this block can be placed against in the `allowed_faces` direction.
 Limited to 64 blocks.
-Each block in this list can either be specified as a String (block name) or as a BlockDescriptor.
+Each block in this list can either be specified as a String (block name) or as a [block descriptor](/documentation/shared-constructs#block-descriptors).

-#### Block Descriptor

-A BlockDescriptor is an object that allows you to reference a block (or multiple blocks) based on its tags, or based on its name and states.
-The fields of a BlockDescriptor are described below.

--   `name`: String
-    -   The name of a block.
--   `states`: Object
-    -   The list of Vanilla block states and their values that the block can have, expressed in key/value pairs.
--   `tags`: String
-    -   A condition using Molang queries that results to true/false that can be used to query for blocks with certain tags.

 <CodeHeader>minecraft:block > components</CodeHeader>